ExtremeEarth-Project/DLR-benchmark/README.md

 Copyright (c) 2021 DLR

 ## Include Credits
-We are releasing software packages which were developed in the project ExtremeEarth, but could be generally useful for Earth observation dataset generation.
+We are releasing software packages which were developed in the project ExtremeEarth http://earthanalytics.eu/, but could be generally useful for Earth observation dataset generation.
 If you find them useful, please consider citing our work.
 These include:

 ```bibtex